eggsistentialarugula/SYFYMovies-API/README.md

 # SYFYMovies_API

-# Objective
+# Description

+A Restful API that allows users to make requests to a Syfy movies database and receive responses from the server-side.
+The endpoints are described in https://mysyfymovies.herokuapp.com/documentation.html

-Server-side component of a “movies” web application.
-The web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+The web application will give users access to information about different Syfy movies and the  directors and genres.
+Users will be able to sign up and create a list of their favorite movies.
+No demonstration avaialable yet.

 # Essential Features